-- University owned furniture must be left in rooms and common areas to which it has been allocated. - b.
-Furniture or other University property from common spaces and public areas is not permitted in student rooms, and a charge may be assessed for the unauthorized possession of furniture. - c.
-Residents may not remove university furniture or fixtures (including doors) from their rooms or apartments. - d.
+- a.
+University owned furniture must be left in rooms and common areas to which it has been allocated. - b.
+Residents may not drill holes in or disassemble any Housing furniture. - c.
+Resident-provided furniture must be removed before checking out of the room. - d.
+Furniture or other University property from common spaces and public areas is not permitted in student rooms, and a charge may be assessed for the unauthorized possession of furniture. - e.
+Residents may not remove university furniture or fixtures (including doors) from their rooms or apartments. - f.
 Students will be held personally responsible for damage sustained by themselves or others in the room resulting from modifications made to the room or its furnishings.
-Examples include construction of bunk beds, partitions, or lofts.

-- e.
-Beds or dressers may not be stacked on other furniture. - f.
-Bedsprings may not be flipped due to the damage caused to the bed frame. - g.
-Arrangement of furnishings in a manner that hinders easy exit from the rooms shall not be permitted. - h.
+Examples include construction of bunk beds, partitions, or lofts. - g.
+Beds or dressers may not be stacked on other furniture. - h.
+Bedsprings may not be flipped due to the damage caused to the bed frame. - i.
+Arrangement of furnishings in a manner that hinders easy exit from the rooms shall not be permitted. - j.
 Resident-owned and/or provided furniture must be removed before checking out of the room.